89luca89/pakkero/README.md

 [A New Approach to Content-based File Type Detection](https://arxiv.org/pdf/1002.3174)

-The idea is to register the BFD of our dependency, then calculate the correlation indev of Bravais-Pearson to see if the two dataset are linearly correlated.
+The idea is to register the BFD of our dependency, then calculate the correlation index of Bravais-Pearson to see if the two dataset are linearly correlated.

 Ref: [Pearson correlation coefficient - Wikipedia](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient)